 - Internet resources.
-If you need some basic factual information about a film, there are fairly reliable internet resources such as the Internet Movie Database and the Film Index International.
+If you need some basic factual information about a film, there are fairly reliable internet resources such as the Internet Movie Database.

 - Understanding the discipline.
 It may be helpful to think of film as a language.
 Elements of film are analogous to elements of language; just as a sentence can be broken into phonetic, semantic, and morphological elements, a film can be broken into its component parts.
 Film Studies papers often involve looking at the message of the film in relation to the means (component parts) by which it is conveyed.